-Andrew Janusz, Comparative Politics (Latin America)
+Andrew Janusz, Assistant Professor, Comparative Politics (Latin America)

 I am a PhD Candidate and Graduate Assistant in the Department of Political Science at the University of Florida.
 I will be starting as an Assistant Professor of Political Science at the University of North Florida in Fall 2019.
 My primary research interests are in political behavior, public opinion, and elections.
 My dissertation focuses on survey mode (internet, face-to-face, and phone) and its effects on the estimates of Americans’ political knowledge, understanding of issues, differentiation of candidates on policy, and ability to cast votes that more fairly represent the voter’s policy preferences.
 This work addresses the discipline’s basic questions about the nature of American public opinion, while incorporating my substantive interests in those areas as well as my methodological skills in survey research and applied statistics.